 The Strata Hub is intended to be a central access point that will make it easier for buyers and owners in residential strata buildings to get the information they need.

 The initial phase of the Strata Hub began in July of 2021 with the introduction of the Strata Building Bond and Inspections Scheme (SBBIS), which is overseen by Fair Trading NSW.
-The SBBIS requires developers of new apartment developments since 2018 to lodge a bond equivalent to 2% of the entire construction cost to rectify defective building work within 2 years of a project’s completion.
+The SBBIS requires developers of new apartment complexes built since 2018 lodge a bond equivalent to 2% of the entire construction cost to rectify defective building work within 2 years of a project’s completion.

 The Strata Hub will allow NSW Fair Trading to better monitor the state’s 83,000+ strata buildings’ ongoing maintenance and defect management to ensure statutory duties are being upheld and the safety and amenity strata buildings are preserved.
 The aim is that owners and buyers within NSW strata schemes become aware that maintenance of a scheme is not being neglected.